Don't Tell Me (Madonna song): Background and synopsis

-Filming for the "Don't Tell Me" music video took place in October 2000.
-It was directed by Jean-Baptiste Mondino, who had previously collaborated with Madonna in her videos for "Open Your Heart" (1986), "Justify My Love" (1990), "Human Nature" (1995) and "Love Don't Live Here Anymore" (1996), while Jamie King was in charge of the choreography.
+The music video for "Don't Tell Me" was directed by long-time collaborator Jean-Baptiste Mondino and was filmed in Los Angeles on October 17, 2000, with Jamie King in charge of the choreography.
 King described the filming process: "[Mondino] really doesn't write a treatment so much.
 He may have an idea and Madonna and I really have lots of ideas and then I usually come up with a treatment style thing that he ends up executing and Madonna agrees to it.
 It's just a really great collaboration".
 The wardrobe was created by DSquared2 and longtime Madonna collaborator Arianne Phillips.
 In a 2016 interview with Billboard, Phillips cited "Don't Tell Me" as one of her favorite Madonna style moments, saying that working with the singer is both rewarding and challenging.

 The video begins with Madonna—dressed in a blue plaid flannel shirt, dirty jeans, a large buckled belt and boots—walking on a desert highway faced towards the viewer.
 The camera zooms out to reveal that the highway in the background is actually a projection on a drive-in style backdrop and that Madonna is walking on a treadmill.
 Her walking freezes simultaneously with the song's silent dropouts.
 The clip then alternates between scenes of Madonna dancing by herself on the treadmill, playing with sand in a desert, and cowboys line dancing in the video backdrop.
 Later, the cowboys join the singer in a choreographed dance routine, with Madonna wearing a black western-style jacket, cowboy hat and suede chaps.
 Towards the end Madonna is seen riding a mechanical bull, while the final scene depicts a cowboy riding a Skewbald horse in slow motion, getting thrown to the ground and getting up again.